juandpt03/FlutterResourcesRepository/CONTRIBUTING.md

 1. Fork the repository.
 2. Create a branch (`git checkout -b your-feature-branch`).
 3. Make your changes and commit (`git commit -am 'Add new feature'`).
+Remember to add the changes in both English and Spanish, or any other language you want to add.
+4. Verify that your changes are reflected in both the English and Spanish sections.
-4. Push your changes to your forked repository (`git push origin your-feature-branch`).
+5. Push your changes to your forked repository (`git push origin your-feature-branch`).
-5. Open a pull request to the `main` branch of this repository.
+6. Open a pull request to the `main` branch of this repository.

-## Coding Standards

-- Follow the coding standards established in the project.
-- Make sure your changes do not break any existing functionality.

 ## Reporting Issues